carevealed/audio_convert/README.md

 To Install
 ==========
-1. Download the latest version in the dist folder
+1. Download the latest version in the dist folder to your Download folder
 2. In a terminal window, type:

+        cd Downloads
-        pip install CAVPP_Audio_Convert-0.1.1.tar.gz
+        sudo pip install CAVPP_Audio_Convert-0.1.1.tar.gz

+**Note:** If you have a problem that pip isn't installed, you can install it with the following command.

+        sudo easy_install pip

 To Use
 ======